 Protest under Covid-19

-According to Amnesty’s Human Rights Barometer launched earlier this year, the vast majority of Australians supported the restrictions to protest through lockdown in order to protect our health.
+According to Amnesty’s 2021 Human Rights Barometer report launched earlier this year, the vast majority of Australians supported the restrictions to protest through lockdown in order to protect our health.
 But away from crises like the pandemic, 70% of the population believe that the right to protest is important and should be protected.

 The NSW Public Health Orders during the 2021 lockdown did not specifically address protest as a relevant activity or define ways in which protest could be carried out in COVID-safe ways.
 In effect, this meant all protests became prohibited for the duration of lockdown.
 This prohibition was enforced by NSW Police, who took a heavy-handed response to two small, COVID-safe protests observed by Legal Observers NSW.